Fitch settles lawsuit over ratings of debt vehicle

-NEW YORK, March 18 The credit rating agency Fitch has agreed to settle a lawsuit by investors accusing it of fraudulently assigning its highest rating to a risky debt vehicle despite concern that the underlying home loans could have high default rates.
+NEW YORK The credit rating agency Fitch has agreed to settle a lawsuit by investors accusing it of fraudulently assigning its highest rating to a risky debt vehicle despite concern that the underlying home loans could have high default rates.

-According to a filing made public Friday in the U.S. District Court in Manhattan, the settlement covers claims brought by King County, Washington and the Iowa Student Loan Liquidity Corp against Fitch, a unit of France's Fimalac SA .
+According to a filing made public Friday in the District Court in Manhattan, the settlement covers claims brought by King County, Washington and the Iowa Student Loan Liquidity Corp against Fitch, a unit of France's Fimalac SA (LBCP.PA).
 Terms were not disclosed.

 "We are pleased with this settlement, and while we believe our recent motion to reconsider was extremely compelling we are content to put this matter behind us," Daniel Noonan, a Fitch spokesman, said on Monday.